tonytw1/nominatim-ac/README.md

 Configuration is in the file named application.properties.

-The tests are expecting to see a Postgres Nominatim 3.4 schema containing a Sep 2019 Great Britain import on localhost port 6432 (which is where nominatim-docker would be).
+The tests are expecting to see a Postgres Nominatim 3.7 schema containing a June 2021 Great Britain import on localhost port 5432 (which is where nominatim-docker would be).

 Start Elasticsearch:
 ```